NotLeonid/youtube-music-discord-rpc/README.md

 3) The result should look like something like that:
 ![Example image](Example.png)
 # Notes
+- The server files DO NOT update automatically!
+So in case of an update, you won't be notified.
+Make sure to check!
 - The server will automatically start itself on boot.
 File location: shell:startup > youtube-music-discord-rpc-server.lnk
 - You obviously need the desktop app of Discord installed
 - `Start.vbs` runs the server in the background.
 If you want to see the console, you can run `server.bat`